Last updated: 26/06/2014

 HAVE LAWYERS IN YOUR JURISDICTION BEEN IMPLICATED IN MONEY LAUNDERING, INCLUDING ANY TYPE OF COMPLAINT, ARREST OR PROSECUTION?

-There have been several cases where lawyers who have been implicated in money laundering, have subsequently been arrested or prosecuted.
+There have been several cases where lawyers who have been implicated in money laundering, have subsequently been arrested and/or prosecuted.

 HAS THE FINANCIAL ACTION TASK FORCE (FATF) CONDUCTED A MUTUAL EVALUATION OF THIS COUNTRY, AND, IF SO, WHAT WERE THE FINDINGS CONCERNING LAWYERS’ COMPLIANCE WITH THE FATF 40+9 RECOMMENDATIONS?